plotly/academy/_react/1-introduction.md

 <em>(<a target="_blank" href="http://react.jsbin.com/gakawe/1/edit?js,output">JSBin</a>)</em>

-Lets make a separate `Button` component, which'll take a prop called `text`.
+Let's make a separate `Button` component, which'll take a prop called `text`.
 We'll make this component a functional one again, since it won't need to store any state:

 ```JS
 var Button = function(props) {